mbookham7/crdb-2-hour-workshop/README.md

 **/go_example**

 The Go example is a very simple application that connects to a CockroachDB database.
-It uses Go's built-in `go mod` package manager, so no additional build dependencies are required.
+It uses Go's built-in `go mod` package manager, so no additional dependencies are required.

 Run the project, substituting the value for the `CONNECTION_STRING` environment variable as required.